CoLRev-Environment/colrev/README.md

 CoLRev is an open-source environment for collaborative literature reviews.
 It takes care of the data, integrates with differerent synthesis tools, and facilitates Git-based collaboration.

-To make major improvements in terms of efficiency and trustworthiness and to automatically augment reviews with community-curated content, CoLRev advances the design of review technology at the intersection of methods, design, cognition, and community building.
+To accomplish these goals, CoLRev advances the design of review technology at the intersection of methods, design, cognition, and community building.
 Compared to other environments, the following features stand out:

 - An open and extensible environment based on shared data and process standards